Featured Image for Tracing System Calls Using eBPF - Part 1

 The integration of eBPF brings significant advantages to projects like Falco, empowering them to securely and efficiently monitor and analyze system calls in real-time.
 You might be wondering why eBPF is necessary when Falco already has real-time detection capabilities through its kprobe (kernel probe) that handles syscall events.

-One compelling reason for incorporating eBPF support is to enable Falco to seamlessly operate in modern cloud-native environments, where the traditional kernel probe may encounter limitations or face restrictions imposed by the control plane nodes.
+One compelling reason for incorporating eBPF support is to enable Falco to seamlessly operate in modern cloud native environments, where the traditional kernel probe may encounter limitations or face restrictions imposed by the control plane nodes.

 By embracing eBPF, Falco ensures the continuity of its real-time detection capabilities in a secure manner, allowing for the prompt and accurate identification of security incidents, regardless of the underlying environment.